-I am working together with a small group of smart people to establish a discipleship program in our church.
+I am working to establish a discipleship program in our church.
 This has got me thinking about what it means to be a mature Christian.
-I have concluded spiritual maturity is less about what we know in terms of academic knowledge (although knowledge is critically important) and more about BEING in Jesus and modeling our lives after His.
+I have concluded spiritual maturity is less about what we know in terms of academic knowledge (although knowledge is critically important) and more about BEING in Jesus and modeling our lives after His life.
 Jesus modeled self-sacrifice and putting the needs of others first.
-Therefore, our religion is not truly Christian if our life becomes hyper-focused on having our individual desires catered too.
+Therefore, our religion is not truly Christian if our life becomes hyper-focused on having our individual desires met.
 Being a mature Christian at this period of history means we must seek to glorify Jesus first and look out for the greater good of others second.
 Our own preferences must come a distant third.

 Find balance between being an encourager and a truth-teller-